Virtual fundraiser raises $13,621 for Re-Energize Watauga Fund

-Behind the scenes, Cooper recognized the staffs of the chamber and the theater for the successful event, while singling out broadcast director Wayne Sumner and his crew from Jackson and Sumner Associates.
+Behind the scenes, Cooper recognized the staffs of the chamber and the theater for the successful event, while singling out broadcast director Wayne Sumner and his crew from Jackson Sumner & Associates.

 “We couldn’t have pulled this off without Wayne and his team,” said Cooper, who noted that the event demonstrated the type of programming that can be produced during the current pandemic.